 As the aviation industry continues to evolve, upcoming trends may include the development of advanced safety management systems, improved reporting mechanisms, and enhanced collaboration between regulatory bodies and manufacturers.
 Companies must continually invest in research and development to stay ahead of emerging challenges and address them proactively.

 In conclusion, the safety review study of Boeing Commercial Airplanes has uncovered critical flaws in the company’s safety culture.
-The disconnect between senior management and other members of the organization, alongside inadequate safety procedures, raises concerns about the overall safety measures implemented by Boeing.
+The disconnect between senior management and other members of the organization, alongside inadequate safety procedures, raises concerns regarding the overall safety measures implemented by Boeing.
 This report serves as a wake-up call for the aviation industry to prioritize safety at every level.
 By establishing a culture of open communication, non-retaliation, and promoting the importance of human factors, the industry can strive towards a safer and more reliable aviation system.
 Collaborative efforts between regulatory bodies and manufacturers, coupled with advanced safety management systems, will be essential in shaping a brighter future for aviation safety.